A rodent anesthesia breathing circuit is a system that delivers anesthetic gases to a small rodent during surgical procedures.

 Closed Breathing System

-The Closed breathing systems usually employ soda lime canisters for absorption of carbon dioxide.
+The Closed breathing systems usually employ soda lime canisters for the absorption of carbon dioxide.
 The system is usually used in the anesthetization of large animals (>20 to 30kg) due to considerably lower fresh gas flows.
-The circle system is the most popular variety of closed breathing system in use.
-However, light-weight disposable systems with low-resistance values have gained popularity in use for small subjects.
+The circle system is the most popular variety of closed breathing systems in use.
+However, lightweight disposable systems with low-resistance values have gained popularity in use for small subjects.